markjprice/cs13net9/docs/ch04-logging.md

 }
 ```

+> There is no performance overhead to using the `[Caller...]` attributes because the compiler replaces the parameters with constants at compile-time.

 3. In `Program.cs`, at the bottom of the file, before the calls to close `Debug` and `Trace`, add statements to declare and set a variable that will be used in an expression that is passed to the function named `LogSourceDetails`, as shown highlighted in the following code:
 ```cs
 int unitsInStock = 12;